nuxeo/FunkLoad/README.txt

                         on many pages using slice -l 2:4. fl-run-test myFile.py -e [Ss]ome
-                        Run all tests that match the regex [Ss]ome. fl-run-test myFile.py --list
+                        Run all tests that match the regex [Ss]ome. fl-run-test myFile.py -e '!foo$'
+                        Run all tests that does not ends with foo. fl-run-test myFile.py --list
                         List all the test names.
   fl-run-test -h